JohnCoene/packer/docs/guide/installation.md

 # Installation

-Under the hood, many of the functionalities of {packer} are powered by [npm](https://www.npmjs.com/), Node's Package Manager which comes bundled with node.js.
+Under the hood, many of the functionalities of packer are powered by [npm](https://www.npmjs.com/), Node's Package Manager which comes bundled with node.js.

 ## Node